ettoreciarcia/personal-website-hugo/content/publication/23-retrospective-2024/index.md

 As mentioned earlier, I now work in a company that is no longer Italian.
 All communications are conducted in English, and all my colleagues are English speakers.
 While I can understand and make myself understood, my current level doesn’t allow me to joke around with colleagues.

-This gap needs to be closed—they deserve to know how funny I am in my native language!
+This gap needs to be closed, they deserve to know how funny I am in my native language!

 ### Yes, Kubernetes again

 In 2025, I’ll continue working in the world of Kubernetes and CNCF.
 I also plan to dedicate some time to revisiting the fundamentals: Linux and Networking.
 There’s so much I want to explore in greater depth.

 ### Complete SUSE’s Certification Track

 For 2025, I’ve set a certification goal similar to 2024:

 - SUSE Certified Deployment Specialist in Rancher Manager 2.7 & 2.8 for Rancher Prime (already completed)